|

 scripts and presentations repository.

-The current scripts and
+The current scripts and presentations repository

-presentations repository contains the files above.
+contains the files above.

-This is a personal site maintained by Bruce Knox (
+This is a personal site maintained

-bknox at uaex.edu ) documenting University of Arkansas, Division of
+by Bruce Knox ( bknox at uaex.edu ) documenting University of Arkansas,

-Agriculture, Cooperative Extension Service IT projects.
+Division of Agriculture, Cooperative Extension Service Information

 Disclaimer